blekenbleu/JSONio/README.md

  from [SimHubPluginSdk](https://github.com/blekenbleu/SimHubPluginSdk/blob/main/README.md)
 ## What
 ![](Documentation/B4launch.png) &nbsp; ![](Documentation/launch.png)
-A common list of custom SimHub properties with values potentially specific to each sim and car.
+A common list of custom SimHub properties with *some* values potentially specific to each sim and car.
 In this example, properties are managed for ShakeIt Wheel Slip haptics:
 ![](Documentation/properties.png)
 - a C# list of games
 	- each `Game` object a `name`, game-specific `defaults Property List<>` and `CList` of `Car` objects
 		- each `Car` object a `carID` and its `List<>` of `Property` objects
 			- each `Property` object a `Name` and `Value`
-- Properties to be managed are configured in `JSONio.ini`.
+- Properties to be managed are configured in [`JSONio.ini`](NCalcScripts/JSONio.ini).
 ## How
 - instead of just copying that SimHubPluginSdk repository
 	- created a new Visual Studio JSONio WPF project, then quit